sashamensk/working-with-streams/README.md

 #### WriteCharBufferWithNewLines

-_WriteCharBufferWithNewLines_ method should write all characters in the _buffer_ array except the first and the last elements.
+The _WriteCharBufferWithNewLines_ method should write all characters in the _buffer_ array except the first and the last elements.
 Also, the method should write a line terminator.

 Example: